Discipleship and Ministry Leadership

 Leadership and Administration

-CEAM6308 Risk Management in Christian Ministry (3 hours)
+CEAM6308 Organizational and Risk Management in Ministry (3 hours)

-This course provides an investigation into the contemporary influence of risk management in the ministry of the local church and Christian organization.
+This course provides an overview of organizational management in the ministry of the local church and Christian organization.
 Students will review and evaluate critical areas of risk management such as: personnel risk management, property risk administration, financial and fiduciary risk, and general congregational and program risk management.
 Issues of safety, security, insurance and legal mandates placed on religious non-profit organizations will be discussed.

 This course is designed to be an analysis of servant leader roles and ministry team dynamics in a multiple-staff ministry in the local church.